 Buying A Car After Bankruptcy

-If you’re looking to get a car loan after filing bankruptcy, you can expect to wait at least 6 months.
-Many auto loan companies will attempt to charge you a high interest rate on a post-bankruptcy auto loan; sometimes 20 percent or higher.
+If you’re looking to get a car loan after filing for bankruptcy, you can expect to wait at least 6 months.
+Many auto loan companies will attempt to charge you a high interest rate on a post-bankruptcy auto loan, sometimes 20 percent or higher.

 You can avoid paying astronomically high loan rates after bankruptcy.
 Shop around for the best deals and keep a close eye on your post-bankruptcy credit rating.
 A cosigner with a solid credit history can get you better terms.
 Be sure that both you and the cosigner understand the risks and responsibilities.

 Better yet, save up and pay cash for a reliable and affordable used car.